OHS 2020 Convention

 A New Opportunity

 Think about the pleasure you will receive in offering an OHS membership to a friend or relative.
 You can share your love of the pipe organ and introduce someone else to the good works of the Society in educating, preserving and chronicling our rich organ heritage and culture.
-Membership levels [$70 – Regular, Institution / Business, $60 – Senior, and only $25 for Students — electronic delivery only] are wonderfully affordable and make splendid gifts.
+Memberships make splendid gifts.
 The recipient will receive a subscription to our quarterly magazine, The Tracker, a special gift and all the benefits of membership, including members’ prices on many items in the OHS Catalog.

 The OHS Mission Statement